Ramarajusairajesh/My-CLI-tool-in-rust/README.md

 To run this tool you require the following tools

-Cargo

-curl
+**cargo**

+**curl**

 If your system doesn't have these then follow these steps to install:

-    sudo apt install curl #use pacman/yay for arch based os or use dnf for fedora based os curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+    sudo apt install curl #apt for debian or use pacman/yay for arch based os or use dnf for fedora based os curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+To create file the script to access apis:

+    sudo mkdir /opt/keys
+    sudo chown -R $(whoami):$(whoami) /opt/keys
+    sudo vim /opt/keys/chatbots_api_keys.txt

 To run the tool follow the following steps:

     git clone https://github.com/Ramarajusairajesh/My-CLI-tool-in-rust/
     cd My-CLI-tool-in-rust
     cargo run

+ Paste your api keys in the following order:
+  1.Gemini-api
+  2.Chatgpt-api